 So, when you have a “I don’t wanna—“ day, don’t listen.
 Train your brain to ignore that voice.
 Get up and do it anyway.
 Pay attention to how you feel at the end of the day.
 And those days when you choose not to be consistent, to do the thing.
 Pay attention to how you feel on those days, too.
 Learn from that.

 Focus on the process.
 Love the process.
 Acknowledge the process is work, but don’t associate the work with negative thoughts.
 Negative thoughts will beget negative progress.
 After all, if you do something that causes you pain, why would you choose to keep doing it?
 I don’t know how many times I have heard a writer say, “I hate to write” or “I can’t write when X happens.”
 Change your mindset.
 Associate the process with positive feelings and you’ll want to repeat the process.

 Have a Plan

 Without a plan, you won’t succeed.
 Steven Covey said, “The key is not to prioritize your schedule, but schedule your priorities.”
 How you schedule is up to you.
-I have an allergy to rigid schedules, so I don’t schedule by hour.
+I have an allergy to rigid schedules, so I don’t schedule by the hour.
 I schedule by day of the week.

 Dean Anderson recommends building momentum slowly.
-For example, if you want to exercise more, plan for a ten minute session once a week.
+For example, if you want to exercise more, plan for a ten-minute session once a week.
 Do that for a while (at least three weeks), then increase it to two days a week.
 After you’ve worked that into your schedule, increase it to include another day or more time each day.
 The key is to move forward step-by-step.

 Many experts recommend that you take 5-10 minutes each evening and make a plan for the next day.
 It’s a flexible way to schedule your priorities.
 I know that my days are much more successful when I choose to take that evening time and plan for the next day.